mahmoud/sedimental/entries/the_packaging_gradient.md

 by its power to integrate.

-Many libraries contain [C][c], [Cython][cython], and other statically-compiled languagess that need build tools.
-If we distribute such code using sdists, installation will trigger a build that will fail without the tools, will take time and resources if it succeeds, and generally involved more intermediary languages and four-letter keywords than Python devs thought should be necessary.
+Many libraries contain [C][c], [Cython][cython], and other statically-compiled languages that need build tools.
+If we distribute such code using sdists, installation will trigger a build that will fail without the tools, will take time and resources if it succeeds, and generally involve more intermediary languages and four-letter keywords than Python devs thought should be necessary.

 [c]: https://www.paypal-engineering.com/2016/09/22/python-by-the-c-side/